-• on the day after the day on which you are no longer obliged to insure under the public health insurance scheme.
+• your obligation to take out insurance ends.
 You (insured/policyholder) must inform us of that fact as soon as possible.
-If you were not subject to compulsory health insurance, we will terminate the public healthcare insurance from the moment that your public healthcare insurance came into force.
+If you were not subject to compulsory health insurance, we will terminate the public healthcare insurance and, if applicable, the supplementary insurance, from the moment that your public healthcare insurance came into force.
 We will set off the premium that has been paid against the care that has been reimbursed.
 The difference is either paid out or charged.

-• if you, as a result of changes to our territory, reside outside our territory.
+The public healthcare insurance also terminates on the day following that on which you, as a result of changes to our territory, reside outside our territory.